ibuetler/p3s-twitter/Tutorial.md

 ### Learn how to ...

 * Make Request to a web site
 * Read the HTML DOM-Tree with Beautiful Soup
 * Download Pictures in a automated way

+### Goal
+* Task 1: pull all tweets from the twitter user `SATW_ch`
+* Task 2: create a csv with all the tweets
+* Task 3: download all images that have been tweeted by this user
+* Task 4: find all `likes` of the user

 ## Preperation